Table of Contents

 There has been so much research into safe sleep, especially with Red Nose (formerly SIDS and Kids) and all the research supports sleeping baby on their back for the safest possible sleep position.
 Therefore, babies are spending a much greater amount of time on their backs and on their heads.
 If this is not counterbalanced with tummy time, problems could arise down the track.

 How to Start

 Without some time spent on their tummy, your baby is less likely to experiment with pushing off the ground and therefore crawling could be delayed.

-So to help your baby start moving is to get down on the floor with your baby regularly and put toys just out of their reach.
+So to help your baby start moving, get down on the floor with your baby regularly.
+Start by putting toys just out of their reach.
 After all, if everything they want is always easily accessible, she won’t have an incentive to try to push, pull, or drag herself forward.

-The world has developed so much and we now know so much more than generations before us about harmful impacts on us, hell in the early years we didn’t know that smoking could kill.
-We know that prevention is better than cure, so if we give our babies tummy time, they’re much less likely to need physical exercise or intervention to undo the flat head or to build up their neck and back muscles.
+The world has developed so much and we now know so much more than generations before us about harmful impacts on us.
+Hey in the early years we didn’t know that smoking could kill.
+We know that prevention is better than cure.
+So if we give our babies tummy time, they’re much less likely to need physical exercise or intervention to undo the flat head or to build up their neck and back muscles.

 Ideas for tummy time

 A baby’s head position needs to be varied during sleep and awake periods.
 Here are some simple tips from the Royal Melbourne Children’s Hospital to help prevent your baby developing deformational plagiocephaly: